 - A Vietnam visa-letter for the amount of time you want to stay.
-You should get this done a week beforehand.
+You should get this done at least one week beforehand.

 - $25-$135 USD depending on what type of visa you purchase.
 Bring an extra $20 just in case.
 Make sure your money is not ripped.
-Yes, they make change at the airport.
+They make change at the airport.

 - 2 passport sized pictures.
 Again, bring extras in case they don’t accept it.